 Our students and faculty conduct research in a variety of areas.
 Many of the research topics are interdisciplinary and involve participation from other engineering, basic science and medical disciplines.

-Photonics, Optoelectronics, Biosensing and Nanoscience Materials in Extreme Environments
+Photonics, Optoelectronics, Biosensing and Nanoscience

 Alex Jen employs molecular, polymeric and biomacromolecular self-assemblies to create ordered arrangements of organic and hybrid functional materials for photonics, optoelectronics, nanomedicine and nanotechnology.

 Active Nanoscale Material Systems